 Across the manufacturing industry, businesses have reported having to turn down work due to the increasing costs or shortages these are creating.
 In one survey, 94% of manufacturers said they were struggling to source raw materials while nearly 50% said they were struggling to fill vacancies.

 Nevertheless, output across the manufacturing sector remains strong, growing at its fastest pace since records began.

 There have been losses, opportunities and overhauls in all sectors in the last 18 months.
 Many have flourished by diversifying their offering, identifying new markets or meeting demand from booming sectors.
 Construction contractors once focused on city centre office developments switched to delivering the warehouses necessary to meet the boom in e-commerce sales, for example.
-Similarly, specialist manufacturers who had hoped to focus on new product development are now redesigning existing products to allow for the global microchips shortage.
+Similarly, specialist manufacturers who had hoped to focus on new product development are now redesigning existing products to allow for the global microchip shortage.

 In the construction sector, where industry commentators have said material shortages are creating a ‘crisis’, contractors are finding viable alternatives.
-To overcome the scarcity of pre-coated products, use of mill-finish products – which can be powder coated without impacting on safety, quality or costs – is being promoted, for example.
+To overcome the scarcity of pre-coated products, the use of mill-finish products – which can be powder coated without impacting safety, quality or costs – is being promoted, for example.